How many words should my novel be?

 And I believe Pam’s book is good enough to one day be in that category.

 For a few examples, let’s start on the low end of word count where we have The Great Gatsby clocking in at approx. 47,000 words.
 More recently, The Fault in our Stars comes in at 67,000.
 There’s The Joy Luck Club and The Hobbit at 91,000 and 95,000 words, respectively.
 But Schindler’s List and A Tale of Two Cities are each in the 130’s, which sounds like a lot, until you realize that The Signature of All Things, Memoirs of a Geisha, and Goblet of Fire come in at 163,000, 186,000, and 190,000 words!

 That’s a hell of a lot of words, people!
 (Maybe I could add some of my scenes back.)

-But, wait!
+But wait!
 We’re not even close to hitting the word-count ceiling.
-On the high, high end we’ve got Gone With The Wind at 418,000 words, and more recently A Suitable Boy at almost 600,000 words.
+We’ve got Gone With The Wind at 418,000 words and more recently A Suitable Boy at almost 600,000 words on the high, high end.

-I know we’re in the Twitter age of 140 characters, but limiting a great book to 80,000 words just rubs me the wrong way and always will.
-(I’m a tree hugger, though, so mine will be published on recycled paper, like my last book, Generation Green.)
+I know we’re in the Twitter age of 140 characters, but limiting a great book to 80,000 words rubs me the wrong way and always will.
+(I’m a tree hugger, though, so mine will be published on FSC—Forest Stewardship Council or recycled paper, like my book, Generation Green.)